 3rd School on Sandstone Diagenesis

 The Applied Sedimentology Group at the GeoZentrum NordBayern (FAU Erlangen-Nuremberg) and Geocosm LLC. are happy to announce the 3rd School on the Diagenesis of Silicilastic Sediments.
 The first and second edition were a success.
 We received motivated geoscientists from both University and Industry from all over the world.
 The third edition will be held as usual at the Geozentrum Nordbayern in Erlangen (Nuremberg, Germany).
-As for the second edition, the school will last for 5 days, from the 7th to the 11th of September 2020, and will focus on both traditional and innovative concepts for controlling processes on sandstone diagenesis and their implications for data interpretation and modeling.
+As for the second edition, the school will last for 5 days, from the 29th of August to the 3rd of September 2021, and will focus on both traditional and innovative concepts for controlling processes on sandstone diagenesis and their implications for data interpretation and modeling.

 For the third consecutive year, the school is supported by the International Association of Sedimentologists (IAS) in the past.
 We greatly value their financial support to the student members that already allowed the participation of early career geoscientists from the USA, South America, the EU, and SE Asia.